-The precise description of the Deactivate automatic control toggle (a) function can be found in chapter "Automatic control deactivation toggle (a)".
+The precise description of the Deactivate automatic control toggle 9 function can be found in chapter "4.3.9 Automatic control deactivation toggle 9".

 The following overview shows all linking combination possibilities for the Lighting function.
 It is worth noting that inputs can also be linked with inputs (depending on the function selection).